openbraininstitute/aws-terraform-deployment/nexus/delta/efs-setup/README.md

 # Delta EFS

 When the Delta module is instantiated, a blank EFS resource is created.
-In order to start Delta for the first time, some folder/files need to be created manually.
+In order to start Delta for the first time, some files need to be created manually.

 To access the EFS we mount it to the SSH bastion.
 This is done via a CS managed puppet script.
 See [this MR](https://bbpgitlab.epfl.ch/cs/cloud/aws/puppet-bolt-configuration/-/merge_requests/38) as an example.